 2. Do not use extension cords

 Babies may chew off the cord while toddlers get tangled while running around the house and may knock over the appliances.
 Or worse, the child may poke a metal object into the socket.
 These are the possibilities when you opt to use an extension cord.
-Therefore, as much as possible, avoid using extension cords and even placing power strips into your kid’s room.
+Therefore, as much as possible, avoid using extension cords and even placing power strips in your kid’s room.

 3. Purchase electrical outlet caps

 Electrical outlet caps are the cheapest way to keep your child from the dangers of electrical shock.
-Bear in mind that a child’s inquisitiveness can muster courage into sticking its finger.
+Bear in mind that a child’s inquisitiveness can muster the courage into sticking its finger.
 With the help of these plastic electrical caps, you will be able to minimise the risk of a child getting electrocuted.

 4. Do not forget to unplug your appliances

 Always make it a habit to unplug and turn off your appliances at home before going to bed at night.
-Children often wake earlier than most adults.
+Children often wake up earlier than most adults.
 Just for when your child decides to play while you’re asleep, you’re able to minimise the risk by unplugging your appliances.